 Preseason Patch (S5)

 No changes here affect Master Yi's gameplay in mid (jungle is another story).
-Elixir changes are the only relevant update and they have the same role as before.
+Elixir changes are the only relevant update and they still fill the same role as before.

 Not much has changed for Master Yi since Feral Flare (and even longer for mid Yi) so we don't have too much to worry about in terms of buffs / nerfs / changes.
 I'll keep you posted here however.